Quantum vs Classical Proofs and Subset Verification: Pre-Image Checking

 \item Measure $\ket{S}$ in the standard basis.
 Let $i^*$ be the resulting standard basis state.
 If $i^*$ is odd, output 0.
 Otherwise, apply $\mathscr P_{\spi(S)}$ to $\ket{i^*}$ and measure the resultant standard basis state.
 If the resultant state is not in $[N]$, output 0; otherwise, output 1.

-\end{enumerate} If Test (i) is implemented, the verifier will output 1 with probability 1.
-Even though $\mathscr P_{\spi(S)}$ does not apply a fixed permutation, but rather chooses a permutation at random from among a set to apply, all the permutations that might be applied by $\mathscr P_{\spi(S)}$ will transform $\ket{S}$ into $\ket{\Psi}$.
-If Test (ii) is implemented, the verifier will output 1 with probability 2/3.
-Averaging over both Tests, the verifier will output 1 with probability 5/6.
+\end{enumerate} If Test (i) is implemented, the verifier always outputs 1 because all the permutations that might be applied by $\mathscr P_{\spi(S)}$ transform $\ket{S}$ into $\ket{[N]}$.
+If Test (ii) is implemented, the verifier outputs 1 with probability 2/3.
+Averaging over both Tests, the verifier outputs 1 with probability 5/6.